|LICENSE||License as CC BY-SA 4.0 International||on February 3, 2019|

 To apply a patch from another branch we use the

-different patch with a different hash as
+different patch with a different hash like

 git cherry-pick does.